graham-livingston/aiEarthHack/README.md

 NLP_Model.ipynb: A Jupyter notebook containing the methodology for the NLP model used to identify promising business ideas.
 It includes the model's code, comments, and possibly visualization of the data and results.

 README.md: This file provides an overview and documentation for the repository.
-It was the initial file committed to the repository.

 app.py: The main Flask application file.
-It includes the routes and views for the dashboard.
+It includes the routes and views for the platform.

 clean.py: A Python script that was added to the repository early on.
 Its purpose is likely for data cleaning operations.